getreu/tp-note/docs/source/README.md

    **Building on Windows and macOS**

-   Build the full-featured version with:
+   Build the full-featured version[^win] with:

        cargo install tpnote

-   When building for Windows or macOS, it does not make sense to exclude the `message-box` feature, because - under Windows and macOS - it does not rely on the notification library.
+   [^win]: When building for Windows or macOS, it does not make sense to exclude the `message-box` feature, because - under Windows and macOS - it does not rely on the notification library.
 Instead, it uses direct OS-API calls for popping up alert boxes.
 As these calls have no footprint in binary size or speed, always keep the `message-box` feature compiled in.

-   See also the user manual for a more detailed installation description.

 ## Cross compilation